Environmental Processes

 Remarks

-The course is a prerequisite for the majority of the courses offered by DTU Environment.
+The course is a prerequisite for the majority of the courses in the BSc and MSc Environmental Engineering.
 As a consequence, it should be taken early during the studies.